pdjr-signalk-plugins/ais-reporter/README.md

 data on all vessels known to Signal K.

-Reports are issued at a user configured rate to each defined endpoint giving some control over the plugin's Ethernet resource consumption.
+Reports are issued at a user configured rate to each defined endpoint and reporting of the 'self' vessel can be configured differently to that of other vessels giving some control over resource consumption on host vessel'st Ethernet connection.

 ## Plugin configuration